TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Readme.md

 **RELEVANT CONTEST DATES:**
 Please make note of the following dates:

-- The test benchmark suite will be provided by March 1st, 2023
+- **03/10/2023:** The test benchmark suite will be provided
-- To officially participate, contestants must register by April 1st, 2023
+- **04/10/2023:** To officially participate, contestants must register
-- Each team must submit an alpha binary submission by July 1st, 2023 for test purposes, else will be disqualified from the contest.
+- **07/10/2023:** Each team must submit an alpha binary submission for test purposes, else will be disqualified from the contest.
-- Teams are required to submit their final executable binaries by midnight September 15th, 2023.
+- **08/15/2023:** Teams are required to submit their final executable binaries by 11:59pm (pacific time)
-- The contest results will be announced during MLCAD 2023
+- **09/10/2023:** The contest results will be announced during MLCAD 2023

 **CONTEST REGISTRATION:**